vispower/teamplatform-api/page_item.md

 `show_owner` flag denotes the file owners will be shown or not in shared page view.
 `updater` is the user who updated the page last time.

-`GET /pages/1/page_items` doesn't have further filtering options and returns all the page items in the page always.
+`GET /pages/1/page_items` doesn't have further filtering options and returns all the page items of the page sorted by `position`.

 Get Page Item
 ------------------